Indonesia and the Netherlands

-During former policy periods, partners that actively worked with Indonesian partners included the Netherlands Embassy in Jakarta, Erasmus Huis, DutchCulture, the Netherlands Ministries of Foreign Affairs and of Education, Culture and Science, the Cultural Heritage Agency of the Netherlands, National Archives, several cultural funds as well as institutional and individual cultural professionals from across the Netherlands.
+During previous policy periods, key partners collaborating with Indonesian counterparts included the Netherlands Embassy in Jakarta, Erasmus Huis, DutchCulture, the Ministries of Foreign Affairs and Education, Culture and Science, the Cultural Heritage Agency, the National Archives, various cultural funds, and numerous institutions and cultural professionals from across the Netherlands.
+Highlights of their work include performances at Erasmus Huis, tours by Dutch artists across Indonesia.
+As well as publications, exhibitions, and documentaries that have broadened awareness of the shared Dutch-Indonesian history, supported by DutchCulture’s Matching Fund.

 - Developing (young) Dutch top talent in the field of art and culture and offering these artists an international stage, including at Erasmus Huis.